-Dhiraj Murthy is a Professor in the School of Journalism and the Department of Sociology (by courtesy) at the University of Texas at Austin.
-He earned his Ph.D. in Sociology from University of Cambridge and was previously a Reader (Professor) of Sociology at Goldsmiths, University of London.
+Dhiraj Murthy a Professor of Journalism and Media Studies (in the Moody College of Communication), Sociology (by courtesy), and School of Information (by courtesy).
+He earned his Ph.D. in Sociology from University of Cambridge

-His research explores social media, digital research methods, race/ethnicity, qualitative/mixed methods, big data quantitative analysis, and virtual organizations.
-Dr. Murthy has edited three journal special issues and authored over 60 articles, book chapters, and papers.
-Murthy wrote the first scholarly book about Twitter, the first on the subject (second edition published by Polity Press, 2018).
-His work has been funded by the National Science Foundation’s Advanced Cyberinfrastructure (OAC), Computer and Information Science and Engineering (CISE), and Civil, Mechanical and Manufacturing Innovation (CMMI) Division/Directorates.
-Dr. Murthy’s work also uniquely explores the potential role of social technologies in diversity and community inclusion.
+His research explores social media, digital research methods, race/ethnicity, qualitative/mixed methods, big data quantitative analysis, diversity and community inclusion, and virtual organizations.
+Dr. Murthy has edited 3 journal special issues and authored over 80 articles, book chapters, and papers.
+Murthy wrote the first scholarly book about Twitter (second edition published by Polity Press, 2018).
+He has been funded by the National Institutes of Health, National Institute of Minority Health & Health Disparities, National Science Foundation, and by Good Systems at the University of Texas at Austin.